ADNANPASHA217/lms-assessment/README copy.md

-# lms-assessment

-A Next.js and Supabase full-stack LMS feature allowing students to log in, view a dashboard of upcoming lessons, and mark lessons as complete.
-Completed as part of a practical take-home assessment.

 # Student Lessons - Full Stack Feature

 This project is a simplified LMS feature built for the Stage 2 take-home assessment.